Updated on June 22nd, 2023

 - Locks.
 Always use a safe if it’s available in the room.
 If not, then make sure you have a couple of locks.
 Taking 2 locks then gives you a spare if you ever need it e.g. one for your valuables, for lockers, handbag etc if you feel particularly vulnerable.

-- Many travellers swear by the use of money belts, neck wallets or bra clips to keep their cash safe.
+- Many travellers swear by the use of money belts, neck wallets or bra pouches to keep their cash safe.

 For a list of all my must-have travel accessories check out My Top 12 Essential Things To Pack For Travelling